Clarence Campbell: The heir apparent

 League president Frank Calder decided to let Campbell work in his office after his career as a referee, and it was becoming evident that the president was grooming a successor.
 But World War II broke out and Campbell enlisted in the Canadian Army.
 He rose to the rank of lieutenant colonel and was awarded the Order of the British Empire in 1945.
 At the end of the war he served with the No. 1 Canadian War Graves Investigation Unit.
-After the war he was appointed Queen's Counsel, and was one of the prosecutors at one of several trial courts of leading Nazis who were put on trial for crimes against humanity.
+After the war he was appointed King's Counsel, and was one of the prosecutors at one of several trial courts of leading Nazis who were put on trial for crimes against humanity.
 It has been widely reported that Campbell participated in the Nuremberg Trials, but he said that was untrue in a Sports Illustrated article published in 1974.

 Meanwhile, Calder had died, and with Campbell overseas, the NHL named Red Dutton president.
 Dutton did not want the job, however, and when Campbell returned to Canada in 1946, Dutton resigned and Campbell accepted the presidency.
 One of his first acts of authority was in 1948, when he expelled players Billy Taylor and Don Gallinger from the NHL for betting on games.

 League president

 As NHL President, Campbell is perhaps best remembered for suspending Montreal Canadiens superstar Maurice "Rocket" Richard for the remaining three games of the 1955 regular season and for the entirety of the playoffs.
 This decision came about as a result of Richard's actions during a March 13 game between the Canadiens and Boston Bruins; Richard had gotten into a vicious stick-swinging fight with the Bruins' Hal Laycoe, and when linesman Cliff Thompson restrained Richard, Laycoe punched Richard repeatedly.
 One of Richard's teammates knocked down Laycoe, allowing Richard to turn around and punch Thompson in the face.
 On March 17, Campbell attended a game at the Montreal Forum between the Canadiens and the Detroit Red Wings.
 Throughout the first period he was taunted and pelted with debris by outraged Montreal fans, who saw him as a prime example of the city's English-Canadian elite oppressing the French-Canadian majority.
 After a tear gas bomb was released in the arena, Campbell exited the building, the game was forfeited to the Red Wings, and the Forum was evacuated.
-What ensued was a full-fledged riot in which 60 people were arrested and $500,000 in damage was done.
+A full-fledged riot ensued, in which 60 people were arrested and $500,000 in damage was done.

 Campbell was elected to the Hockey Hall of Fame in 1966.
 He was instrumental in the 1967 expansion, which doubled the league in size, and often worked 18 hours a day in his office.